2022 will be a year of many changes for the product discovery space.

 Want more info on how to determine your search KPIs?
 Reach our full article on the topic here.

 But AI-driven search systems can do more than just optimize your KPIs.
-They can also make your (and your merchandisers’) lives much easier.
+They can also make your (and your merchandisers’) lives much easier and help you save on the hidden costs associated with a poor search experience.

 Merchandising in 2021: Manage by Exception